Domestic Violence

 How to Defend Against Domestic Violence Charges?

-Building a defense against domestic violence charges in Washington requires a careful review of the case and crafting a strategy that aligns with the facts.
+Building a defense against domestic violence charges in Washington requires a careful review of the situation and crafting a strategy that aligns with the facts.
 Common defenses include self-defense, where you were acting to protect yourself or others from imminent harm, and false accusations, where the alleged victim may have fabricated the story to gain an advantage in family disputes.
 Lack of evidence is another defense, as the prosecution must present credible proof, such as physical evidence or testimony, to convict.

 In some cases, mistaken identity may be a valid defense, especially if you can provide an alibi or evidence that clears you from involvement in the incident.
 Additionally, if constitutional rights were violated during the investigation or arrest, any evidence obtained unlawfully may be excluded from court.
 A Seattle domestic violence attorney can help assess the situation and determine the best defense to protect your rights and interests.